Retain Your Current Room

-If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until your are sure that's where you want to live next year.
-After noon on March 20th the retain your current room option will no longer be available on the Room Selection application.
+If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until you are sure that's where you want to live next year.

-In general, upper-class students who are not in special interest housing, a first-year area, or an RA/CA room are eligible to retain their rooms (although there are some exceptions.)
-Upper-class students residing in a designated RA or CA room, special interest housing area, an ADA (handicapped accessible) room or suite, or any space that Housing and Dining Services needs to use for other purposes for the next academic year are NOT retainable.
+In general, upper-class students (current sophomores and juniors) are eligible to retain their rooms.
+Upper-class students residing in a designated RA or CA room (including RA and CA roommates), themed housing, ADA (handicapped accessible) rooms or suites, graduate student spaces, or any space that Housing Services needs to use for other purposes for the next academic year are not eligible to retain.

 Details about Retaining Your Room

-- Participating in the Retain Your Current Room phase will confirm and finalize your housing assignment for the 2013–2014 academic year.
-Once you retain, you are done with Room Selection.
-You are not able to change your retention status and you will not be eligible to participate in General Room Selection to try for a different or better room.
+- Participating in the Retain Your Current Room phase will confirm and finalize your housing assignment for the 2017–2018 academic year.
+You cannot change your retention status and you are not eligible to participate in any other phase of Room Selection.

-- Residents who wish to retain their rooms must do so online before March 20, 2013 at 12 p.m.
-All spaces not retained by 12 p.m. on March 20 will become available to be filled through pull-ins of other roommates who retained, will be filled through consolidations, or will be made available during General Room Selection.
+- Residents who wish to retain their rooms must do so online by Friday, February 24, 2017, at 12 pm.
+All spaces not retained by 12 p.m. on February 24 will become available to pull-ins of other roommates who retained, will be filled through consolidations, or will be made available during General Room Selection.

 - Talk to you current roommate(s).
 Do they plan to retain as well?
 Or will there be vacancies in your current room following the retention process?
 If your roommate(s) is not retaining, you will be required to pull-in roommates later on in order to fill the room, suite, or apartment.
 If both roommates want to retain but both also want to pull in new roommates, that needs to be worked out between the two residents individually.
 Retainers always have first priority on a room, over pull-ins.

 - Log in to retain your room.
-Log into the Room Selection application before noon on Wednesday, March 20 and follow the steps to retain your current assignment.
+Log into the Room Selection application between Wednesday, February 22, at 9 am and Friday, February 24, at 12 pm noon and follow the steps to retain your current assignment.
 You will be asked to sign your Housing License Agreement during this process.
 Remember - once you retain your current assignment, you are locked into that assignment and will not be eligible to participate in any later phases of Room Selection.

-Note: During this step you can ONLY retain your current room for yourself.
-You can also "request" one additional roommate pull-in, but to pull in roommates to fill any remaining vacancies following the Retain Your Room phase, read below for more information.
+Note: During this step you can only retain your current room for yourself.
+You can also "request" one additional roommate pull-in.

-So that we can efficiently utilize available room spaces, residents who retain their current rooms must fill ALL vacancies in the room, suite, or apartment.
+- Be prepared for possible consolidation.
+So that we can efficiently utilize available room spaces, residents who retain their current rooms must fill all vacancies in the room, suite, or apartment.
 Following the retention period, residents who retain and do not pull-in roommates to fill all vacancies will be consolidated with other residents in half-filled rooms.
 This means that if you do not pull in roommates to fill all vacancies, your final assignment will not be the specific room/suite/apartment that you retained.
 Residents will either be reassigned to a new room (of a similar room type, if available, but this is not guaranteed) or will be assigned a roommate who also did not pull-in roommates.
-You will be notified via e-mail of your new assignment if you are consolidated.
-Though class standing, room type, and other preferences will be strongly considered, consolidations will be made at the discretion of Housing and Dining Services.
+You will be notified via email of your new assignment if you are consolidated.
+Though class standing, room type, and other preferences will be strongly considered, consolidations will be made at the discretion of Housing Services.